Anti-Zeno purification of spin baths by quantum probe measurements: Results

-Here $S ^ z$ is the S-spin component along its quantization axis, k labels the B-spins, $\vec{g}_k$ are the dipolar couplings between S and the $k$-th nuclear spin, and $ \vec{I}_k$ its spin (Pauli) operator.
-The typically random spatial locations of the B-spins result in an inhomogeneous distribution of the couplings $\vec{g}_k$ such that B has no preferred spatial symmetries.
+Here $\hat{S}_z$} is the $S$-spin Pauli-operator component along its quantization axis, $k$ labels the $B$-spins, ${\rm{\bf{g_k}}}$ are the dipolar couplings between $S$ and the $k$-th nuclear spin, and ${\rm{\bf{I_k}}}$ its spin (Pauli) operator.
+The typically random spatial locations of the $B$-spins result in an inhomogeneous distribution of the couplings ${\rm{\bf{g_k}}}$ such that $B$ has no preferred spatial symmetries.